spiffe/helm-charts/charts/spire/charts/spire-server/README.md

 When Tornjak is enabled, it is exposed on both http and https (if TLS server certs are configured).
 Tornjak handles a permanent redirect from `http` to `https` to ensure users always use the https endpoint.

-In addition to that you can configure a `client certificate authority`, this will make Tornjak backend verify Client certificates signed by this authority to enable mTLS authentication.
+In addition, you can configure a `client certificate authority`, this will make Tornjak backend verify Client certificates signed by this authority to enable mTLS authentication.

-> **Warning**: For production ensure to configure the certificates including CA, to protect Tornjak from unauthorized access.

-Tornjak automatically determines the connection type based on provided information.
-See below.

-**Warning**: For production, we recommend configuring tls certificates and client CA to protect Tornjak from unauthorized access.
+**Warning**: For production, we recommend configuring TLS certificates and client CA to protect Tornjak from unauthorized access.

 ### Tornjak with TLS Connection Type